 Common terms of pulse welding

 Some common terms related to use welding are as follows:

 Basically, in pulse welding, the pulse duty is the feature that regulates the top amperage level and low amperage level.
 However, for 50% of the time, it adjusts amperage at the top-notch level and minimal amperage for the rest of 50% time.
 It doesn’t indicate you will not be able to set %age time according to your low and high levels preferences.

 The number of times an amperage of the welders hit a peak and low in season is pulse frequency.
 So let’s say if a welder goes from high to low and then back to high amperage ten times per second, then it indicates a pulse frequency of 50.

 Experienced welders often suggest setting the pulse frequency above 30 and below 4 for errorless work.
 The reason is frequencies between 4 and 30 are uncomfortable to handle.
 Besides, less pulse frequency is ideal for welding thin metals, and high pulse frequency is excellent for thick metal welding.

-It is the trick which pulses welding offers to avoid the deformation of base metals.
+It is the trick that pulses welding offers to avoid the deformation of base metals.
 In general, the slope-down strategy is a countdown timer that comes into working when you push the trigger.
 Moreover, the time in the countdown indicates the minimum time required for finishing up the current time gradually.
 Therefore, you can weld thin metals without the fear of burning them, which is remarkable.